linode/docs/docs/products/tools/marketplace/guides/jenkins/index.md

       Jenkins Admin password: BeVrZwVkn1mUO0Gl38lRabp
     ```

-1. Open a browser and navigate to `https://50-116-42-224.ip.linodeusercontent.com`.
+1. Open a web browser and navigate to `https://50-116-42-224.ip.linodeusercontent.com`.
 Replace `50-116-42-224.ip.linodeusercontent.com` with your domain name or reverse DNS for your Linode's IP.
-This will bring you the *Unlock Jenkins* page.
-Enter the password you retrieved in the previous step and click **continue**.
+This will open the *Unlock Jenkins* page.
+Enter the password you retrieved in the previous step and click **Continue**.

     ![Log into Jenkins with your admin password](jenkins-admin-login.png)

-1. You are now ready to continue to configure Jenkins by installing the community suggested plugins or manually selecting plugins to install.
-Select the option you prefer.
+1. Install the community-suggested plugins or select the plugins to install manually.

     ![Install Jenkins Plugins](install-jenkins-plugins.png)

-1. After you have installed the desired plugins, you will be prompted to create your first admin user.
-Since the login password retrieved in the beginning of this section is temporary, you should create your admin user now.
+1. After you install the desired plugins, create your first admin user.
+The Jenkins admin password you used earlier is temporary.

     ![Create your first Jenkins admin user.](create-admin-user.png)